Prosserc/python_chess/README.md

 In progress...
 I am initially working on a basic text based chess game in python.
 Once I have finished the ascii (text) version I may make a better UI for it or interface with an existing open source UI.
 This started out as just a two player game, but a basic chess engine to allow for one player games is also in progress.

+You can track the development progress on [this Trello board](https://trello.com/b/noOlB5EE/python-chess-current)

 Example Board:
 -------------